-- → -recursive\includes, -all\includes, -local\includes, -no\includes These options control which include files mentioned in a C file are taken into account. -really\all\includes indicates that all included files mentioned in the .c file(s) or any included files will be processed. -all\includes indicates that all included files mentioned in the .c file(s) will be processed. -local\includes indicates that only included files in the current directory will be processed. -no\includes indicates that no included files will be processed.
-If the semantic patch contains type specifications on expression metavariables, then the default is -local\includes.
-Otherwise the default is -no\includes.
-At most one of these options can be specified. - ◆ -I ⟨path⟩ This option specifies a directory in which to find non-local include files.
-This option can be used several times. - ♦ -relax\include\path This option when combined with -all\includes causes the search for local include files to consider the current directory, even if the include patch specifies a subdirectory.
-This is really only useful for testing, eg with the option -testall - ♦ -c++ Make an extremely minimal effort to parse C++ code.
+• -recursive \includes, -all \includes, -local \includes, -no \includes These options control which include files mentioned in a C file are taken into account. -really \all \includes indicates that all included files mentioned in the .c file(s) or any included files will be processed. -all \includes indicates that all included files in the current directory will be processed. -local \includes indicates that no included files will be processed.
+If the semantic patch contains type specifications on expression metavariables, then the default is -local \includes.
+Otherwise the default is -no \includes.
+At most one of these options can be specified.

+-I (path) This option specifies a directory in which to find non-local include files.
+This option can be used several times.

+-relax\include\path This option when combined with -all\includes causes the search for local include files to consider the current directory, even if the include patch specifies a subdirectory.
+This is really only useful for testing, eg with the option -testall

+$\diamond$ -c++ Make an extremely minimal effort to parse C++ code.
 Currently, this is limited to allowing identifiers to contain "::", tilde, and template invocations.
-Consider testing your code first with spatch type\c to see if there are any type annotations in the code you are interested in processing.
+Consider testing your code first with spatch - type\c to see if there are any type annotations in the code you are interested in processing.
 If not, then it was probably not parsed.